psychemedia/middle-english-romances/sir-isumbras.md

 L. 16. *So was he bothe faire and heghe.* — The Caius College MS. reads, —

-" He was long man and heye, The fayreste that evere man seye, A gret lord was he."
+"He was long man and heye, The fayreste that evere man seye, A gret lord was he."

 L. 1 9. *He luffede glewmene.* — In the romance of Sir Degrevant are several curious notices of gifts to minstrels.
 See the present volume, pp. 180, 225, 254, and Sir Eglamour, p.
 176. In " Manners and Household Expenses," p.
 141, is printed a curious roll containing the names of the minstrels who played before Edward I. at Whitsuntide in 1306.
 They were divided into ranks, five of them being styled kings, each of whom had five marks.
 At p.
 110 of that work mention is made of a valuable gold cup being given to a minstrel; but robes and garments were the more usual presents.
 See Piers Ploughman, ed.
 Wright, pp. 259, 274.
 The title of king `[Percy, in the notes to his Essay, has collected much curious information relative to this title of the ancient minstrels.]` was merely a popular dignity, and does not necessarily imply a greater degree of " dignity" than Ritson allowed the old " glewmene."
 Like all professors of music and the light arts, the majority of them were always a wandering class of persons, whose manner of living must generally have excluded them from any rank in society.
 They were, however, of " great admittance " in the houses of the nobility.
 We have a curious instance of this in the romance of Orpheo, who, when he is questioned by the king of the fairies how he had the audacity to enter his palace, replies,

-" Syre," he seyd, " I trow wele
+"Syre," he seyd, " I trow wele
 I ame hot a pore mynstrelle,
 And ȝit it ys the maner off us,
 For to seke to gret lordes hous;